 Solar panels will utilize the sun’s energy to save you money on your electrical bills and cool or heat your home.
 They’re large, though, and understandably, add weight to your roof, so it’s natural if you’re wondering whether these heavy panels can actually damage the integrity of your roof.

 Keep reading to understand more, so you don’t miss out on solar panels due to the incorrect assumption that they will damage your roof.
-If you have any questions, don’t hesitate to call one of the most trusted solar companies in Port St. Lucie.
+If you have any questions, don’t hesitate to call one of the most trusted solar companies in Fort Pierce.